hellotext/hellotext.js/BUILD-NOTES.md

 - **Format**: Universal Module Definition, creates `window.Hellotext`
 - **Benefits**: Works everywhere, no build step required

-## Why Include CommonJS for a Browser Library?
+## Why Include CommonJS for a Browser Library?b

 Even though this library only runs in browsers, CommonJS is included for: